Tax Troubles? We've Got You Covered!

 3. Efficiency: Ratio analysis reveals the efficiency level in managing and utilizing its assets.
 This is how operating efficiency is measured.

-4. Communication: In informing the owners or other parties about the situation and progress of the business concern, ratios are an excellent communication tool.
+4. Communication: Ratios are an excellent communication tool for informing the owners or other parties about the situation and progress of the business concern.

 5. Regulate Performance and Cost: Ratios can also be used to control the costs of an endeavor and the performance of its many departments or divisions.